Dr Stavroula Nikitopoulou

 What does a functional medicine doctor do?

 The most important emphasis is placed on the primary prevention of disease (before the disease process has begun).
 There is much wisdom in the old adage “an ounce of prevention is worth a pound of cure”.
 Once a disease process has started, a determination is made as to which core clinical function is imbalanced and responsible for causing it.
 Most functional imbalances can be addressed, some substantially improved (treated) and others completely returned to optimal function (healed).
 Rebalancing core clinical functions always has a significant positive impact on the health of the patient.
-A large toolbox of available interventions are evaluated and a customized treatment plan is applied for maximal impact on the underlying functionality.
+A large toolbox of available interventions is evaluated and a customized treatment plan is applied for maximal impact on the underlying functionality.

 Functional medicine expands the physician’s toolbox beyond pharmaceuticals and surgery.
 It also includes botanicals, supplements, therapeutic diets, exercise plans, functional neuro-rehabilitation, detoxification programs, stress management techniques and much more.